cout05/cout05/README.md

 Here are some of the projects I've worked on:

-1. [Url Shortener](https://cout05.github.io/url-shortener/) - Url shortener a project using Html, css, javascript and Api.
+1. [Url Shortener](https://cout05.github.io/url-shortener/) - Url shortener a project built using Html, css, javascript and shrtcode Api.

 ## Contact Me